 Towpath Below Dargan Bend Boat Ramp (MP 64)

 Towpath Detour.
 Due to a washout half a mile below the boat ramp.
 The pedestrian footbridge has been relocated 100 feet upstream from its original location along the towpath.
 Follow a designated pathway from the towpath, across the footbridge and stream, and back onto the towpath.

 Big Slackwater: Dam #4 - Burnside Farm (Milepost 84.4 - MP 90.0)

-Open, This section is open but be prepared for muddy and slick conditions caused by river silt.
+Open, be prepared for some rough and slick areas caused by frequent high water and river silt.

 Williamsport Area (MP 100)

 Closed, Conococheague Aqueduct towpath access, find a marked towpath detour upstream and downstream.
 Please follow the marked detour route.
+Work is expected to be completed summer of 2019.
 Learn more about the Conococheague Aqueduct project.